HemanthNarne/practice/README.md

 ﻿# Smart-Attendance
-Course project for IOS - Smart attendance is an attendance tracking appli
+Course project for IOS - Smart attendance is an attendance tracking applissssssssssss

 ## Group name
 Conquerors